 Growth will continue to increase into 2021 before falling slightly in 2022.
 Currently house prices are at approximately 9-11 o’clock on the property clock and are in a small yet steady growth cycle.

-Suburb Capital Growth and Price Variance Heatmaps for Houses in Greater Geelong City
+Suburb capital growth and price heatmaps for houses in Greater Geelong

 The heatmap below represents median price growth in this LGA on an annual basis